matthieuco/matthieu-colliaux-data-portfolio/projects/delivery_delays&customer_satisfaction/sources/README.md

 Marts (fact_*, dim_*)
 - Star-schema inspired modeling
-- Facts defined at a clear and documented grain
+- Facts defined a clear and documented grain
 - Dimensions designed for BI filtering and slicing
 - Optimized for Power BI performance and usability